ynhhoJ/cdda-translation-tool/README.md

 Works with any CDDA-supported language.
 Integrates with Transifex (the official CDDA translation platform) and validates translation quality against language-agnostic rules.

+> **What is a `.po` file?** A `.po` (Portable Object) file is the standard format used by many open-source projects to store translations.
+It is a plain text file containing pairs of original English strings and their translations.
+You download it from Transifex, work on your translations locally, then upload it back.

 ---

 ## Quick Start (no Git experience needed)